Skip to content

 When guilt arrives, ask yourself one question: "Where did I learn that this is something to feel guilty about?"

 Not "should I feel guilty?"
 That question keeps you inside the guilt.
 The source question takes you outside it.
-It asks you to trace the belief back to its origin.
-You might discover that the guilt comes from something your mother said, or something you saw on social media, or an article you half-read and fully absorbed.
 You might discover that the standard you are measuring yourself against is not even one you consciously chose.
+Simply identifying the source is often enough to weaken guilt's authority.

 The Evening Inventory